In the past decades, businesses across the world have engaged in the largest remote work culture.

 This internet connection will build a foundation for other technologies that are essential for virtual office spaces.

 VoIP system is a technology that allows you to make calls over the internet instead of an analog.
-It eliminates the need to get a local number from a phone company and deliver phone services via the internet instead.
+It eliminates the need to get a local number from a phone company and deliver phone systems via the internet instead.
 A VoIP system will enable you to receive calls from virtually anywhere across the globe.

 It is extremely necessary if you plan to provide live receptionist services to your virtual office customers.

 CallHippo offers an easy-to-use virtual phone system that can get you started in less than three minutes.
 It can provide instant local support numbers from over 50+ countries around the world.

 As the name suggests, a unified messaging system integrates different electronic message and communication technologies into a single interface.
 Generally, it works in coordination with the VoIP system, storing all the incoming messages and communication forms, including emails, fax, video messages, and more — at a centralized platform.